taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/redux.md

 - that's were you can use so called action creators
 - they only return the action object
 - substututed in action creator, but it is not mandatory to use them!
+- how does it look in store dispatch

 ### Thoughtfully planned Actions